wuihee/Project_Euler/README.md

 # Project Euler
-This repository contains my original Project Euler solutions.
+Original Project Euler solutions.
 Intended to provide different solutions to compare to.